dewald-els-arribatec/google-ts-lint-setup-guide/README.md

 ### Setup Husky - Automatic configuration

-Run the following command in the root of the project being set up.
+Run the following command in the root directory of the project.

 ```sh
 npx husky-init && npm install